The Bankrate promise

 Most types of FFEL loans can also be consolidated into a Direct Consolidation Loan.
 After you consolidate, you may become eligible for additional income-driven repayment plans that offer loan forgiveness after 20 or 25 years of repayment.
 You can repay a Direct Consolidation Loan using Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE) or Income-Contingent Repayment (ICR).

 Consolidating your FFEL loans also opens up access to Public Service Loan Forgiveness (PSLF), which forgives your remaining loan balance after 120 payments while working in a public service job.
-Thanks to a temporary waiver, if you consolidate your loans and apply for PSLF before Oct.
-31, 2022, any payments you made on your FFEL loans before consolidating (while working for an eligible employer) can be counted toward that 120-payment requirement.

 Some FFEL loans are currently held by the U.S. Department of Education, but others are held by private lenders.
 To find out who holds and services your loans, log in to the Federal Student Aid website using your FSA ID.